catyeo18/safeplates/README.md

 Check all the dietary restrictions that apply to you.

 ### Step 2:
+Enter the location of where you would like to find restaurants.
+You could enter an address, city, or zip code.

 ### Step 3:
 Enter your preferred radius of how close the suggested restaurants are to your inputted location.